-NCCN guidelines for non-small cell lung cancer (NSCLC) strongly advise "broader molecular profiling with the goal of identifying rare driver mutations for which effective drugs may already be available, or to appropriately counsel patients regarding the availability of clinical trials.
+The NCCN guidelines for non-small cell lung cancer (NSCLC) strongly advise "broader molecular profiling with the goal of identifying rare driver mutations for which effective drugs may already be available, or to appropriately counsel patients regarding the availability of clinical trials.
 Broad molecular profiling is a key component of the improvement of care of patients with NSCLC".
-Furthermore, the NCCN states that "data suggest that plasma genotyping (also known as plasma testing or liquid biopsy) may be considered at progression instead of tissue biopsy to detect whether patients have T790M; however, if the plasma biopsy is negative, then tissue biopsy is recommended "(NCCN, 2023b).
+Furthermore, the NCCN states that "data suggest that plasma genotyping (also known as plasma ctDNA testing or liquid biopsy) may be considered at progression instead of tissue biopsy to detect whether patients have T790M; however, if the plasma biopsy is negative, then tissue biopsy is recommended "(NCCN, 2023k).

-However, the NCCN goes on to state that cell-free or circulating tumor DNA testing should not be used in lieu of histologic tissue diagnosis.
-The NCCN notes that specificity is generally very high for cell-free tumor testing but is lacking in sensitivity (up to 30% false-negative rate) and that standards for testing have not been well established.
-The use of cell-free or circulating tumor DNA may be considered in specific clinical situations, such as if a patient is medically unfit for an invasive tissue sampling or if there is insufficient material for a molecular analysis following pathologic confirmation of an NSSCLC diagnosis (but only if "follow-up tissue-based analysis is planned for all patients in which an oncogenic driver is not identified".
-The NCCN notes that "recent data suggest that plasma cell-free/circulating tumor DNA testing can be used to identify EGFR, ALK, and other oncogenic biomarkers that would otherwise not be identified in patients with metastatic NSCLC" (NCCN, 2023b).
+However, the NCCN goes on to state that cell-free/circulating tumor DNA testing should not be used in lieu of histologic tissue diagnosis.
+The NCCN notes that specificity is generally very high for cell-free tumor testing but is lacking in sensitivity (up to 30% false-negative rate) and that standards for analytic performance characteristics of cell-free tumor DNA have not been well established.
+The use of cell-free or circulating tumor DNA may be considered in specific clinical situations, such as if a patient is medically unfit for an invasive tissue sampling or if there is insufficient material for a molecular analysis following pathologic confirmation of an NSSCLC diagnosis in the initial diagnostic setting (but "follow-up tissue-based analysis for all patients in which an oncogenic driver is not identified should be planned)."
+The NCCN notes that "data suggest that plasma ctDNA testing can be used to identify ALK, BRAF, EGFR, HER2, MET exon 14 skipping, RET, ROS1 and other oncogenic biomarkers that would otherwise not be identified in patients with metastatic NSCLC" (NCCN, 2023k).